Changissnz/nu_merchant_principal/README.md

 defending these processes under this label, and the practices/products from them.
-Some consequences that could be described as "weaknesses" from sophistication are exclusivity, exclusivity, higher rates of failure through a combination of less guidance and greater amounts of experimentation, and naturally less verification of methodology by peers fewer in numbers.
-And sophistication, when recognized, stand outs in society that may pose nuisances (maybe even threats) in some way, shape, or form to their privacy.
+Some consequences that could be described as "weaknesses" from sophistication are exclusivity, higher rates of failure through a combination of less guidance and greater amounts of experimentation, and naturally less verification of methodology by peers fewer in numbers.
+And sophistication, when recognized, stands out in society in ways that garner reactions such as nuisances (maybe even threats) in some way, shape, or form to their privacy.
+Important questions to ask is, how risky is the sophistication process, and how fragile is the sophisticated from this process?
+The valuation, as numbers or descriptors supposed to be "objective", relies on calculations of the juxtaposition between the fragility (weaknesses) of the sophisticated and its effectiveness as a magnitude onto metrics that concern some objective/s.